joshuaheck1/create-ad-infrastructure/README.md

   </tr>
 </table>

-<h1>Creating Active Directory Infastructure in the Cloud (Azure)</h1>
+<h1>Creating Active Directory Infrastructure in the Cloud (Azure)</h1>
-This tutorial outlines the creation of an Active Directory infastructure within Azure.
+This tutorial outlines the creation of an Active Directory infrastructure within Azure.
 We will use this build to deploy and configure Active Directory in a future project. <br />

 <h2>List of Prerequisites</h2>